You can audit 80% of your website's SEO health in 60 minutes using only free tools like Google Search Console and PageSpeed Insights

 The single biggest constraint holding your business back right now, identified from your actual platform data rather than guesswork

 Grab a coffee.
-Open these three tabs: Google Search Console, PageSpeed Insights, and your own website.
+Open these three tabs: Google Search Console (GSC, Google's free tool that shows how your pages perform in search), PageSpeed Insights, and your own website.
 That is all you need.

 If you do not have Google Search Console set up, stop here and do that first.
 It is free, it takes 10 minutes to verify your site, and it is the single most valuable SEO tool you have access to.
 Everything else comes after.